 Placement Checking: The process of confirming where and whether an advertisement actually appeared.

 Quintile: One-fifth of a group; usage in advertising often refers to audience members who have been divided into five equal groups (quintiles).
 Top quintile is the top 20% based on the metric being measured

 Cross-promotion: In alternating sponsorships, permitting each advertiser to insert one announcement into the program during the weeks when the other advertiser is the sponsor, maintaining weekly exposure for both

-Giveaway: A free offer; a broadcast program that offers free gifts as prizes.
+Giveaway: A free offer OR a broadcast program that offers free gifts as prizes

 K factor: the number of users a given user refers.
 A K Factor > 1 indicates a truly viral product that will grow exponentially

 Ad poaching: where different ad set are competing for the same impressions.
 At best it muddies analysis, at worse it worsens performance.
 More here

 IO (Insertion Order): A way to pay for ads.
 Similar to a line of credit where you only pay for what you use.
 A fallback if you aren’t approved in a credit check for a platform.
 Includes the copy and specs necessary to run ads.

 Dayparting: Changing the bidding environment at specific segments of the day in order to take advantage of consumer buying preferences.
 An example would be increasing bids in the early morning, as there are fewer advertisers targeting that time.